Philadelphus (Mock Orange, Sweet Mock-Orange) Growing Tips

 Blooming Season: Late Spring / Early Summer

-When To Prune: Mid / Late Summer (prune soon after if flowers – see pruning tips below)
+When To Prune: Late spring / early summer (immediately after flowering – see pruning tips below)

 Height: Varies from .5 – 3.5 metres (1.5 – 12 feet)

-Mock orange benefits with mulch in spring and an application of balanced organic slow-release fertilizer – this is especially needed when hard pruning.
+Mock orange benefits with mulch in spring and an application of balanced organic slow-release fertilizer (10-10-10) – this is especially needed when hard pruning.
+Avoid high nitrogen to prevent excessive foliage over flowers.

 Propagation is easy and can be done by seed, stem cuttings or root suckers.
-Start mid-summer for softwood cuttings (hardwood cuttings best taken in autumn) and keep in a greenhouse or in a cool area indoors during cold winter.
+Start mid-summer for softwood cuttings (hardwood cuttings best taken in autumn or winter) and keep in a greenhouse or in a cool area indoors during cold winter.
 Plant out the following spring.
+Propagation by seeds is possible but slower.

 Like most multiple stemmed deciduous shrubs, routine annual pruning is recommended for new stem growth and flower production.
+Prune immediately after flowering to remove old wood and shape.
 If neglected, a mock orange can get overcrowded and messy with weak stems.

-By mid or late summer cut back flowering shoots, after the flowers have faded, down to where a new shoot is developing.
+By late spring or early summer cut back flowering shoots, immediately after flowers have faded.
+Pruning later risks removing next year’s buds.
+Prune down to where a new shoot is developing.
+Flowers develop on previous year’s growth.
+Trimming back spent flower stems helps to shape the shrub.

-Annual pruning by removing a quarter of the old stems from the base helps to maintain a healthy mock orange and prevent legginess.
-This encourages new flower-bearing shoots from the base.
+Annual pruning by removing a quarter of the oldest stems from the base helps to maintain a healthy mock orange and prevent legginess.
+Remove dead, damaged or crossing branches.
+This encourages new flower-bearing shoots from the base and increase airflow.
 This should be done soon after the flowers have faded in late spring or early summer.

-An overgrown mock orange shrub may need restoration pruning to restore flowering, decrease overcrowding and increase airflow.
-A staggered approach over two or three years is best for mock orange shrubs.
+A neglected or overgrown mock orange shrub may need restoration pruning to restore flowering, decrease overcrowding and increase airflow.
+A staggered approach over two or three years is best for mock orange shrubs in this condition.

 Young plants should only be pruned lightly to encourage new growth.
 However if it is still straggly, a young plant can be cut back to about half of its length.
 This will encourage new shoots from its base, and will help boost a bushy habit.